Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Methods

 \subsection{Linking neuropathology ratings with morphometry}

-We computed Spearman's correlation between thickness measurements obtained from automated segmentations at the 16 anatomical landmarks described above with semi-quantitative pathology ratings from approximately corresponding anatomical locations in the contralateral hemisphere (regional p-tau score, regional neuronal loss) and global pathology ratings (CERAD stage, Braak stage).
-We repeat this analysis with thickness measurements obtained from user-annotated manual segmentations, and thereby test the hypothesis that similar trends would be seen between pathology correlations with automated and manual thickness measures, which, in turn, would imply that automated segmentations are viable for morphometry-based studies (Section \ref{results:morphometry_neuropath}).
-In particular, we follow the experimental design from our recent work \cite{sadaghiani2022associations} for a subset of the cohort with AD as the primary diagnosis (N=22) out of 37.
-However, we do not include the nuisance covariates (age, sex and postmortem interval) because the objective here is to compare between automatic and semi-automatic thickness measurements rather than describe the structure/pathology correlations from a clinical perspective.
+We computed Spearman's correlation between thickness measurements obtained from automated segmentations at the 16 anatomical landmarks described above with semi-quantitative pathology ratings from approximately corresponding anatomical locations in the contralateral hemisphere (regional p-tau score, regional neuronal loss) and global pathology ratings (CERAD stage, Braak stage, $\beta$-amyloid).
+We repeat this analysis with thickness measurements obtained from user-annotated manual reference segmentations, and thereby test the hypothesis that similar trends would be seen between pathology correlations with automated and manual thickness measures, which, in turn, would imply that automated segmentations are viable for morphometry-based studies (Section \ref{results:morphometry_neuropath}).
+In particular, we follow the experimental design from our recent work \cite{sadaghiani2022associations} for a subset of the cohort within the AD spectrum having AD as their primary diagnosis and also diagnosis of either: LBD, PART, LATE, CBD (N=82) out of 135.
+The criteria for AD continuum are based on excluding cases with diagnoses of FLTD or non-AD tauopathy (whether primary or secondary).
+Finally, we normalized the WMH volumes by the corresponding WM volumes, and then computed one-sided Spearman correlation between the normalized WMH volume with regional cortical thickness and subcortical volumes for the subjects within the AD spectrum (N=82).
+We include nuisance covariates of age, sex and postmortem interval (PMI) in all of our analyses.

-We compared the volumes of subcortical structures in a pairwise manner across five diagnostic categories: AD spectrum, LBD, FTLD, tauopathy 4 repeat (4R), tauopathy Miscellaneous (Section \ref{results:subcort_diagnostic_groups}).
-Subcortical volumes were adjusted for intracranial volume (ICV): Antemortem in vivo MRI scans were available for 27 out of 37 ex vivo brain donors.
-In these 27 donors, ICV was computed via the ASHS pipeline \cite{yushkevich2015automated, xie2019automated}.
-For the remaining 10 donors, ICV was imputed (i.e., set equal to the mean ICV of the 27 donors with 3~T in vivo scans.).
-Finally, we normalized the WMH volumes by the corresponding WM volumes, and then computed one-sided Spearman correlation between the normalized WMH volume with regional cortical thickness and subcortical volumes.